-The Plank's law, proposed by Max Planck en 1901, allow to compute the black body emission spectrum for various temperatures (and only temperatures), see Figure 2 left.
+The Plank's law, proposed by Max Planck in 1901, allows to compute the black body emission spectrum for various temperatures (and only temperatures), see Figure 2 left.
 The black body is a theoretical construction, it represents perfect energy emitter at a given temperature, cf Equation (20).